MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/troubleshoot-vm-boot-error.md

 3. If the partition table has **dos** as the partition table type, [recreate /boot partition in dos systems](#recreate-boot-partition-in-dos-systems).
 If the partition table has **GPT** as the partition table type, [recreate /boot partition in GPT systems](#recreate-boot-partition-in-gpt-systems).

-4. Make sure that the GRUB boot loader is installed by using the proper disk.
+4. Make sure that the GRUB boot loader is installed on the proper disk.
 You can follow the steps in [Reinstall GRUB and regenerate GRUB configuration file](#reinstall-grub-and-regenerate-grub-configuration-file) to get it installed and configured.

 5. Proceed with step 3 in [Troubleshoot GRUB rescue issue offline](#offline-troubleshooting) to swap the OS disk.